Americans try to leave Brazil ahead of coronavirus travel ban

 Commercial flights from São Paulo and Campinas were still available on Tuesday.
 Consular officials said they did not anticipate scheduling repatriation flights.

 Brazil imposed travel restrictions against foreigners, including Americans, in March.
 Flights between the two countries, and throughout Latin America, have been sharply limited.
-LATAM, based in Santiago, Chile, the region’s largest airline, filed for bankruptcy Tuesday.
+Latam, based in Santiago, Chile, the region’s largest airline, filed for Chapter 11 bankruptcy protection on Tuesday.

-Anne-Sophie von Heyden, an American who lives in São Paulo with her husband and two-year-old daughter, has been trying to visit her parents in the United States since March, but her flights keep getting canceled.
+Anne-Sophie von Heyden, an American who lives in São Paulo with her husband and 2-year-old daughter, has been trying to visit her parents in the United States since March, but her flights keep getting canceled.
 When the travel ban was announced, she decided to postpone her trip.

 “It was a big blow,” she said.
 “Everything that we are going through makes me want to see my family more.
 I know that I can get into the United States, but I don’t know how hard it will be to get a flight or how easy it would be to come back to Brazil.”